-Assistance with Daily Life is a support category under the Core supports budget category.
+Assistance with Daily Life is a budget under the Core supports category.
 It covers support with everyday personal activities that assist you to live as independently as possible at home and in the community.

 - Assistance with daily personal activities